VaibhavLakshmiS/Celestial-object-labelling/README.md

 Developed and worked on by the ABTV team

--Vaibhav Lakshmi
+- Vaibhav Lakshmi
--Bahar Chidem
+- Bahar Chidem
--Arina Azmi
+- Arina Azmi
--Tara Jorjani
+- Tara Jorjani